otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 ## Postman

-**Postman** is a tool for testing APIs.
+Postman is a tool for testing APIs.
 It allows you to send requests to your API and view the responses.
 It is a powerful tool for testing and debugging APIs.

 ---

 ### Getting Started

-To get started, navigate to <https://identity.getpostman.com/login> and sign in with your **GitHub** account.
-You will need to authorise **Postman** to access your **GitHub** account.
-Once you are signed in, you will see the **Postman** dashboard.
+To get started, navigate to <https://identity.getpostman.com/login> and sign in with your GitHub account.
+You will need to authorise Postman to access your GitHub account.
+Once you are signed in, you will see the Postman dashboard.

 ---

 ### Postman Example

 Once you have setup your workspace, you can create a new collection.
 A collection is a group of requests.
-You can create a new collection by clicking on the **Create Collection** button in the left sidebar.
+You can create a new collection by clicking on the Create Collection button in the left sidebar.
 Name the collection appropriately.

 ![](<../../resources (ignore)/img/week-3/00-week-3.png>)

 Once you have created the collection, you can create a new request.
 A request is an HTTP request that you can send to your API.
-You can create a new request by clicking on the **Add a request** button in the collection.
+You can create a new request by clicking on the Add a request button in the collection.

 We will create sub-folders to organise our requests better.
-To create a sub-folder, hover over the collection name, click on the horizontal ellipsis (three dots) next to the collection name and select **Add folder**.
+To create a sub-folder, hover over the collection name, click on the horizontal ellipsis (three dots) next to the collection name and select Add folder.

 ![](<../../resources (ignore)/img/week-3/01-week-3.png>)

-In the screenshot below, we have created sub-folders for the **lecture-notes** and **exercises**.
+In the screenshot below, we have created sub-folders for the lecture-notes and exercises.

 ![](<../../resources (ignore)/img/week-3/02-week-3.png>)

-In the **lecture-notes/week-03** folder, click on **Add a request** button to create a new request.
+In the lecture-notes/week-03 folder, click on Add a request button to create a new request.

 ![](<../../resources (ignore)/img/week-3/03-week-3.png>)

-Rename the request to **Get all institutions**.
-Select the **GET** method from the dropdown.
+Rename the request to Get all institutions.
+Select the GET method from the dropdown.
 Enter the request URL as `http://localhost:3000/api/institutions`.
-Click on the **Send** button to send the request.
+Click on the Send button to send the request.

-You should see a **Postman Agent** error.
+You should see a Postman Agent error.

 ![](<../../resources (ignore)/img/week-3/04-week-3.png>)

-Change the **Postman Agent** from **Cloud Agent** to **Browser Agent**.
+Change the Postman Agent from Cloud Agent to Browser Agent.

 ![](<../../resources (ignore)/img/week-3/05-week-3.png>)

-Click on the **Send** button again to send the request.
+Click on the Send button again to send the request.
 You should see a response.
 The `data` field should be an empty array since there are no institutions in the database.

 ![](<../../resources (ignore)/img/week-3/06-week-3.png>)

-Create a new request called **Create an institution**.
-Select the **POST** method from the dropdown.
+Create a new request called Create an institution.
+Select the POST method from the dropdown.
 Enter the request URL as `http://localhost:3000/api/institutions`.
-Click on the **Body** tab.
-Select the **raw** radio button.
-Select **JSON** from the dropdown.
+Click on the Body tab.
+Select the raw radio button.
+Select JSON from the dropdown.
 Enter the following code in the text area.
-Click on the **Send** button to send the request.
+Click on the Send button to send the request.
 You should see a response with the newly created institution.

 ```json
 {